-My husband and I have been rewatching our LotR movies in preparation for The Hobbit (no, before you think it, let me assure you we’re not the people who dress up in weird costumes to see a movie.)
+My husband and I have been rewatching our LotR movies in preparation for The Hobbit (and no, before you think it, let me assure you we’re not the people who dress up in weird costumes to see a movie).
 I think the sign of a great movie/story is that every time I watch it, something new strikes me.

 I’ve always been a fan of Samwise.
 Mellow and down-to-earth and loyal above all else, he really is the heart of the entire story.
 Sure, the other characters are incredible and each bring something specific to the story (Merry & Pippin provide much-needed comic relief, Aragorn is the reluctant savior, Gandalf the wise guide, etc.).
 But Sam is the soul, the wholly devoted friend we know will protect Frodo at all cost.